-On the Video tab, you can choose how the videos are recorded and saved, change the preferred audio quality, including the sample rate, number of channels, and bits per second.
+On the Video tab, you can choose how the videos are recorded and saved.

 Frame rate

 The frame rate defines how many frames will be captured each second and affects the smoothness of motion in the video.
 A lower frame rate will result in smaller output size, however, the video may not turn out as smooth.
 The recommended frame rate is 20-30 frames per second.